how to handle stolen check

 Once you’ve addressed the risks associated with the missing check, you’ll need to replace it.

 a.
-Reissue the Check
+Reissue the Lost Check

 • If you issued the original check, void it in your records and issue a new one.